English as a second or foreign language: United Arab Emirates

+United Kingdom

 Common, respected qualifications for teachers within the United Kingdom's sphere of influence include certificates and diplomas issued by Trinity College London ESOL and Cambridge English Language Assessment (henceforth Trinity and Cambridge).

 A certificate course is usually undertaken before starting to teach.
 This is sufficient for most EFL jobs and for some ESOL ones.
 CertTESOL (Certificate in Teaching English to Speakers of Other Languages), issued by Trinity, and CELTA (Certificate in English Language Teaching to Adults), issued by Cambridge, are the most widely taken and accepted qualifications for new teacher trainees.
 Courses are offered in the UK and in many countries around the world.
 It is usually taught full-time over a one-month period or part-time over a period of up to a year.

 Teachers with two or more years of teaching experience who want to stay in the profession and advance their career prospects (including school management and teacher training) can take a diploma course.
 Trinity offers the Trinity Licentiate Diploma in Teaching English to Speakers of Other Languages (DipTESOL) and Cambridge offers the Diploma in English Language Teaching to Adults (DELTA).
 These diplomas are considered to be equivalent and are both accredited at level 7 of the revised National Qualifications Framework.
 Some teachers who stay in the profession go on to do an MA in a relevant discipline such as applied linguistics or ELT.
 Many UK master's degrees require considerable experience in the field before a candidate is accepted onto the course.

 The above qualifications are well-respected within the UK EFL sector, including private language schools and higher education language provision.
 However, in England and Wales, in order to meet the government's criteria for being a qualified teacher of ESOL in the Learning and Skills Sector (i.e. post-compulsory or further education), teachers need to have the Certificate in Further Education Teaching Stage 3 at level 5 (of the revised NQF) and the Certificate for ESOL Subject Specialists at level 4.
 Recognised qualifications which confer one or both of these include a Postgraduate Certificate in Education (PGCE) in ESOL, the CELTA module 2, and City & Guilds 9488.
 Teachers of any subject within the British state sector are normally expected to hold a PGCE and may choose to specialise in ELT.